a-eski/ttyio/README.md

 ## API

-ttyterm provides a set of functions to interact with the terminal and terminal capabilities.
+ttyio provides a set of functions to interact with the terminal and terminal capabilities.

 ### Understanding the APIs